LuanAppolinario/DragonBallSuper/README.md

 # DragonBallSuper
 dragon ball super in javascript

-It's a javascript game against COM.
+It's a javascript game aplying DOM tecniques.
 Select your caracter and enjoy.
+All coments are in portuguese-BR